AllgeierSchweiz/azure-data-lakehouse-lab/README.md

 The complete workshop documentation is split into 5 parts:

-[Part 1][Creating-a-modern-data-lakehouse-series-part-1]: Whats is a Data Lakehouse, what are the challenges and when does it make sense to implement this architecture?
+[Part 1][Creating-a-modern-data-lakehouse-series-part-1]: What is a Data Lakehouse, what are the challenges and when does it make sense to implement this architecture?

 [Part 2][Creating-a-modern-data-lakehouse-series-part-2]: Preparations and provisioning of the Azure resources to create a Data Lakehouse.